Updated post: 17/11/18 | November 2018

 “There’s not much to actually do in Colonia,” Brittany, an American I had met in Bariloche, had commented.
 “But it makes for a great escape from Buenos Aires.
 And you get to visit Uruguay!”

 And she was absolutely right!
-Colonia del Sacramento (to give it its full name), just a short hop across the Rio de la Plata, is a respite from the hustle and bustle of the city.
-Take a fistful ofof quaintobbled streets, a handful of colonial buildings and a sprinkling of vintage cars and you have the recipe for a perfect day trip.
-Let’s go!
+Colonia del Sacramento (to give it its full name), just a short hop across the Rio de la Plata from Buenos Aires, is a respite from the hustle and bustle of the city.
+Take a fistful of cobbled streets, a handful of colonial buildings and a sprinkling of vintage cars and you have the recipe for a perfect day trip.

 A short history of Colonia